 If there is a lease with the tenant, the provisions of the lease must be followed and the process for evicting relatives is the same for evicting any other tenant.
 This includes written notice and if the tenant does not move out or fix bad behavior – for instance, paying the rent or correcting lease violations – then the landlord can file an unlawful detainer suit, trade word for eviction.

 But what if the relative has not paid rent and no tenancy was established?
-In the eyes of the law, they are considered a guest who has over worn their welcome – in legalese terms, they are a licensee.
+In the eyes of the law, he or she is considered a guest who has worn out their welcome – in legalese terms, the relative is a licensee.
 A simple analogy is when you invite someone over to dinner, granting a license to your guest and that license lasts until the meal ends or at such time you want the guest to leave.

 When no tenancy was ever established, the owner can file a forcible detainer action.
 This remedy is similar to the more common unlawful detainer action, but it is usually used when the landlord alleges that the tenant has stayed in the unit without his or her permission.